Why colonization of africa took place in the last quarter of 19th century?

 3. The French Revenge movement.

 The Franco-Prussian War (1870–1871) ended with a defeat to the French.
-After its defeat, France lost the territories of Alsace and Lorraine to Germany.
+After its defeat, France lost territories of Alsace and Lorraine to Germany.

 To regain its lost prestige and gain global influence, France turned its attention to Africa, particularly to regions like Tunisia and Morocco.
 This further accelerated the colonial competition among European powers.